 * This course fulfills one portion of the Department of Public Instruction Human Relations requirement.
 (Please reserve all day, from approximately 6 a.m. to 5 p.m. on Tuesdays and Thursdays, for Observation and Participation [EDFNDPRC 210].

-*SPECED 205: Psychology of the Exceptional Child (Special Ed) (3 Units)
+*SPECED 205: Introduction to Special Education (Special Ed) (3 Units)

 In some cases, returning or transfer students may have taken similar coursework at another institution.
-In order to petition to have previous coursework substituted for a program requirement, contact James Hartwick, the Program Coordinator for Secondary Social Studies (Winther Hall, room 3051, 262.472.5815, email@example.com).
+In order to petition to have previous coursework substituted for a program requirement, contact the Educational Foundations Department.
+(262.472.1380, Winther 6035).

-You are also welcome to contact the Education Advising Assistance Center (2003 Winther Hall; 262.472.1585) with questions regarding admission to professional education.
-In order to be eligible to apply for Admission to Professional Education, you must have:
+You are also welcome to contact the Education Advising Assistance Center (2031 Winther Hall; 262.472.1101) with questions regarding admission to professional education.

 For specific information regarding the Praxis II Social Studies: Content Knowledge Exam (Test Code: 5081), please review the online preparation materials.
 We also strongly encourage students to use the detailed test preparation booklet, Social Studies and Citizenship Education: Content Knowledge Study Guide, 2nd Edition.
 Although this was created for a different Praxis II exam, the material covered is relevant to your required Praxis II Social Studies: Content Knowledge Exam.
 Copies of this test preparation booklet are available at the Andersen Library, or you may purchase from other booksellers.